 Vaporizer chargers are specifically designed to be plugged directly into a wall outlet.
 This means no plugging it into computers or USB capable devices like your television.

 5 – Store Your Vaporizer Safely & Away from The Sun

 When you expose your device to the sun, it also exposes the battery to excessive heat.
-As vaporizers are electronic devices, it is easily damaged by water.
-In fact, water damage could cause the sparks that lead to a fire.
+As vaporizers are electronic devices, they are easily damaged by water.
+In fact, water damage can cause the sparks that lead to a fire.
 Make sure you store your device in a cool and dry place when not in use and clean it thoroughly between charging sessions.

-You could literally be playing with fire if you purchase a cheap vape battery.
+You could literally be playing with fire if purchasing a cheap vape battery.
 Low-grade batteries suffer significant damage when exposed to temperature extremes and are a genuine fire hazard.
-When you invest in a premium quality vape pen and batteries, you reduce the risk exponentially.
+When you invest in a premium quality vape pen and batteries, you reduce this risk exponentially.

-While it should go without saying that you must only buy quality vapes, even top-notch li-ion batteries are in danger if you lose your battery cover.
+While it should go without saying that you must only buy quality vapes, even top-notch Li-ion batteries are in danger if you lose your battery cover.
 In January 2016, Garrett Preston lost his battery cover and as a result, his vape mod exploded in his pocket.
 The result was painful burns to the leg, knee and stomach.
 Preston believes that his keys touched the batteries on the mod and ignited a fire.
-There is little chance that the incident would have occurred if the vape device’s cover was on.
+There is little chance that the incident could have been prevented if the vape device’s cover was on.